curvegrid/go-ethereum-wiki/Instructions-for-getting-the-Go-implementation-of-Ethereum-and-the-Mist-browser-installed-on-Ubuntu-14.04-(trusty).md

 At last you will now be finished with all the prerequisites.
 The following commands will build the Ethereum Mist GUI client for you:

     go get -u github.com/ethereum/go-ethereum/cmd/mist

+(You may need to run "sudo apt-get install mercurial" first)

 **Note: Mist does not automatically look in the right location for its GUI assets.
 For this reason you have to launch it from its build directory:**